wetransform-os/ProMCDA/README.md

 ### Input information needed in the configuration file
 The configuration file collects all the input information to run ```ProMCDA```.
 The following input information should be all contained in the `configuration.json` file.
+You find a configuration.json file as an example in this directory: please modify it for your needs.

 ***Path to the input matrix***, a table where rows represent the alternatives and columns represent the indicators.
 Be sure that the column containing the names of the alternatives is set as index column, e.g. by: